Ketosis vs. Ketoacidosis: Understanding the Critical Differences for Your Health

 The Fundamental Distinction: Physiology vs. Pathology

-To understand the difference between ketosis and ketoacidosis, we must first define the metabolic context in which they occur.
-The human body is designed to be metabolically flexible, capable of switching fuel sources based on availability.
+To understand the difference between ketosis and ketoacidosis, it helps to define the metabolic context in which they occur.
+The human body is metabolically flexible, capable of switching fuel sources based on availability.

 Nutritional ketosis is a controlled, physiological state.
 It occurs when carbohydrate intake is restricted (or during fasting), prompting the body to switch from using glucose as its primary fuel to using fat.
 The liver converts fatty acids into ketone bodies—specifically acetoacetate, beta-hydroxybutyrate (BHB), and acetone—which serve as a clean, efficient energy source for the brain and muscles.
 In this state, the body functions normally, blood pH remains stable, and insulin levels are low but sufficient to regulate ketone production.